 How do I know if I have a mental health problem?

-We help parents and carers who are worried about their child’s mental health with tips, information and advice online and through our Parents Helpline service.
-Use our helpfinder to find the right support for you.
+YoungMinds help parents and carers who are worried about their child’s mental health with tips, information and advice online and through their Parents Helpline service.
+Use the helpfinder tool to find the right support for you.

-If you're a parent or carer, you can find information about accessing Child and Adolescent Mental Health Services (CAMHS) and other services on our getting help page.
-Or you can contact our Parents Helpline for more advice.
+If you're a parent or carer, you can find information about accessing Child and Adolescent Mental Health Services (CAMHS) and other services on YoungMinds' getting help page, or contact their Parents Helpline.

-Our Parents webchat and email service provides information and signposting to help parents and carers find the information they are looking for with regards to their child's mental health.
+The Parents Webchat and email service provides information and signposting to help parents and carers find the information they are looking for with regards to their child's mental health.

-Once you are connected, a webchat adviser will direct you to information on our website or signpost you to other organisations that can offer further support.
+Once you are connected, a webchat adviser will direct you to information on the website or signpost you to other organisations that can offer further support.
 The conversation will last around ten minutes.

 Following your chat you will have the option to receive the transcript of your conversation by email.

-Call our Parents Helpline for detailed advice, emotional support and signposting about a child or young person up to the age of 25.
+Call the YoungMinds Parents Helpline for detailed advice, emotional support and signposting about a child or young person up to the age of 25.

-- If you need further help, they’ll arrange for one of our independent, experienced professionals to call you for a 50-minute telephone consultation within seven days.
+If you need further help, they’ll arrange for an independent, experienced professionals to call you for a 50-minute telephone consultation within seven days.

-- If English is not your first language, we can arrange for an interpreter as a member of LanguageLine.
+If English is not your first language, YoungMinds can arrange for an interpreter as a member of LanguageLine.

-Tagged under: young minds, mental health, helpline, CAMHS, helplines, anxiety, depression, suicide, self harm, self-harm, emotional support, parents, getting help, Facebook, YouTube, Twitter, instagram, linkedin, find help
+Tagged under: young minds, mental health, helpline, CAMHS, helplines, anxiety, depression, suicide, self harm, self-harm, emotional support, parents, getting help, Facebook, YouTube, Twitter, instagram, linkedin, find help, money, cost of living